clay/claycli/README.md

 * `-v, --version` will print the `claycli` version and exit
 * `-h, --help` will print helpful info about `claycli` and exit
-* `-V, --verbose` will print out helpful debugging messages as it runs commands
 * `-c, --concurrency` allows setting the concurrency of api calls (defaults to 10)
 * `-k, --key` allows specifying an api key or alias